Bkamahl/ReservableRooms/README.md

 V2: Added fancy feedback, and optimized PlayerSay hook and entire system with a table.

 V3: Removed useless args from whatsinthebox function, made feedback for !refreshfriends more straight forward, removed useless "worldspawn" from ignoredprops, and shortened/optimized entire code by remove entire "ranfromclaimed" system that was replaced with if ent != nil that did not work before as of other bugs that were fixed before addon release.

+V4: Made sure entering letters or incorrect ID numbers don't cause errors and have feedback alerting user if it's incorrect.